 4. Industry-recognized adoption of changes to fishing practices to minimize the bycatch and mortality rates of ETP species.

 The SR prioritizes the following fisheries for the initiation of FIPs:

 Current Objectives and Action Recommendations for Suppliers:

 1. Communicate with national governments about the need for policy improvement.

 - The fisheries for large pelagics in the EPO are multi-species fisheries, and while tuna stocks have a good management scheme, most of the harvest control rules that have been defined have not yet been formally adopted.

-- Current requirement for onboard observer coverage for the longline fleet is 5 percent.
-The coverage is too low and lacks compliance.
+- The current requirement for onboard observer coverage for the longline fleet is 5 percent.
+This coverage is too low and lacks compliance.

 2. Communicate to Inter-American Tropical Tuna Commission (IATTC) about the need for improved management measures, including:

-- Increase longline observer coverage to a minimum of 20%
+- Increase longline observer coverage to a minimum of 20 percent.

 - Further broaden and expand coverage of bycatch mitigation measures.

-3. Develop procurement specifications and best practices guidelines that all members of the SR can agree upon and adopt as formal policy.
+3. Develop procurement specifications and best practice guidelines that all members of the SR can agree upon and adopt as formal policy.

-4. Request your suppliers to implement the following improvements (as applicable) included in various documents published by SFP on procurement specifications and fishing best practices:
+4. Request that your suppliers implement the following improvements (as applicable) included in various documents published by SFP on procurement specifications and fishing best practices:

 - For mitigating bycatch in longline fisheries, adopt hook sizes and shapes designed for reducing the catch of turtles.

 - Set main (mother) lines deeper than 100 meters (most bycatch occurs in shallow waters and the first 100 meters, and most tuna catches occur between 100m and 400m).
 Adopt longer leaders to reduce post-hooking mortality of turtles.

 - Set scaring lines for birds.